limine-bootloader/limine-c-template-portable/README.md

 ## Building

 It is recommended to build this project using a standard Linux distro, using a Clang/LLVM toolchain capable of cross compilation.
+Alternatively if you are able you may run `nix-shell` to end up in a dev enviroment with all the tools required.

 The `ARCH` make variable determines the target architecture to build the kernel and image for.
 The `all` target (the default one) builds the kernel for the given architecture, and a bootable `.iso` image containing it.
 The `all-hdd` target builds a flat hard disk/USB image instead.